Why Your Last Mile Feels Like a Never-Ending Road Trip

 -

 - Do they offer last mile delivery tracking to both shoppers and brands?
 For example, GoBolt’s system leverages email, SMS and our tech to free shoppers from big delivery windows.
-Plus real-time truck tracking allows shoppers to see exactly when their order is arriving.
-And for brands, they are provided with a portal where they can login to view delivery status, timing of executions, and proof of delivery, including photos and signatures.
+Plus real-time tracking allows shoppers to see exactly when their order is arriving.
+And for brands, they can view delivery status, timing of executions, and proof of delivery, including photos and signatures, all through the GoBolt Merchant Portal.

 -

 - Do they encourage two-way feedback to help improve the experience for both the brand and your shoppers?
-At GoBolt, we encourage shoppers to review their delivery experience, and we track and follow-up with any low NPS scores to address concerns in order to make continuous improvements.
+At GoBolt, we encourage shoppers to review their delivery experience, and we track and follow-up with any low ratings to address concerns immediately.

 -

-- Does the carrier have experience with big and bulky delivery?
+- Does the carrier have experience shipping large items?
 This can include large, heavy, or hard to handle products like furniture, appliances, and fitness equipment.

 -